-Data findings show that 64% of TEF beneficiaries, whose business' closed, were able to stay open for one year or more.1 up stage when it closed, which follows similar patterns across the continent with start-ups mainly closing in the first year.
+Data findings show that most TEF beneficiaries were able to stay open for one year or more.1

-Furthermore, the majority of beneficiaries (67%) reported their business was at the start-
+Furthermore, the majority of beneficiaries (67%) report their business was at the start-up stage when it closed, which follows similar patterns across the continent with start-ups mainly occurring in the first year.

-However, 33% of beneficiaries reported their business was at the intermediate stage before closing, meaning they were able to maintain it for longer.
+However, 33% of beneficiaries report their business was at the intermediate stage before closing, meaning they were able to maintain it for longer.